Skip to main content

 List N Tool: COVID-19 Disinfectants

+Use the List N Tool to find registered EPA disinfectants for use against infectious diseases.
 Use EPA registered disinfectants according to label instructions.
 Disinfectants can be used on high touch surfaces when you know or suspect someone around is sick.
-Follow the Best Practices for Cleaning and Disinfecting.
+Be sure to follow best practices for cleaning and disinfecting.

 Safer Choice

-• Products that meet the Safer Choice standard
+Search for products that meet the Safer Choice standard (en español).

 Integrated Pest Management

-Pests such as insects, rodents, fungi, and weeds can affect the school environment and the children and people who work and learn there, causing both health and structural damage.
+Pests - such as insects, rodents, fungi, and weeds - can affect the school environment and the children and people who work and learn there, causing both health and structural damage.
 Start learning how to control these pests.
+Find resources on pesticide issues for schools and childcare.

 Healthy School Environments